 Dr. Steve Ballard, Chancellor way in helping us identify the sources of some of this unnecessary violence.
-With construc-We all must work together to tive discussion and a commit-
+With constructive discussion and a commitment to serve our community, ECU will become a great place to learn, to work and to live will build our own legacy as an because "Tomorrow starts